 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See my disclosure page for more information)

-This was a picture of the couch in my teenager’s room, but a lot of our home looked this way at the start of the original 52-week decluttering challenge.
+This was a picture of the couch in my teenager’s room, but most of our home looked this way at the start of the original 52-week decluttering challenge.

 Here is Why I Created This Decluttering Plan Back In 2014

-The truth was I was in a grief-induced fog after losing several loved ones in a row and I just didn’t have the energy to deal with my stuff.
+The truth is that I was in a grief-induced fog after losing several loved ones in a row and I didn’t have the energy to deal with my stuff.

 Near the end of that year, I read Ruth Soukup’s book “Living Well, Spending Less: 12 Secrets Of The Good Life”.
 Her chapter on simplifying her possessions convinced me that it was time I gave the house a top to bottom decluttering.